...

 A mother in the San Fernando Valley attempted to relocate to New York without filing any motion, claiming it was a “temporary” move.
 The father, represented by Moradi Neufer LLP, filed an emergency motion.
 The court ordered the child returned to Los Angeles and sanctioned the mother for the unauthorized move.
 Custody was subsequently modified in the father’s favor.

-Why Choose Moradi Neufer LLP for Your Los Angeles Move-Away Case?
+Why Choose Moradi Neufer LLP for Your Move-Away Case?

 At Moradi Neufer LLP, we are not a general practice firm that handles custody cases on the side.
-Family law, and specifically high-stakes custody litigation, is what we do.
+Family law, and specifically high-stakes custody litigation involving interstate and international relocations, is what we focus on.

 What sets us apart:

-1. Deep knowledge of Los Angeles family courts -We know the judges, the procedures, and the standards that matter.
+1. Deep knowledge of California family courts -We know the judges, the procedures, and the standards that matter in Los Angeles, the Bay Area, and beyond.

 2. Aggressive yet strategic advocacy – We fight hard for our clients without losing sight of what the court responds to.

-3. Child-first approach – Our arguments are always framed around the child’s best interests, because that is what wins.
+3. Child-first approach – Our arguments are always framed around the child’s best interests, because that is what wins under the LaMusga and Burgess standards.

 4. Responsive and communicative – You will never feel left in the dark about your case.

-5. Bilingual services available – We serve Los Angeles’s diverse communities.
+5. Bilingual services available – We serve California’s diverse communities.

-Whether you live in West Los Angeles, the San Fernando Valley, Long Beach, Pasadena, Glendale, or anywhere in Los Angeles County, our attorneys are ready to represent you.
+Whether you live in West Los Angeles, the San Fernando Valley, Long Beach, Pasadena, Glendale, the San Francisco Bay Area, or anywhere in California, our attorneys are ready to represent you.

 What Happens If You Don’t Act Quickly?